What a course! THE TREES!

 This course uses a lot of real estate and there are no cross play issues.
-Some of the holes have some added features to make them more interesting (one basket on a tower so that it can be see from the tee, one behind a hedge line, one shot between two rows of trees, etc.
+Some of the holes have some added features to make them more interesting (one basket on a tower so that it can be see from the tee (but the tower cannot), one behind a hedge line, one shot between two rows of trees, etc.

-Cons: The tee boxes can be confusing.
-Some of the baskets can be a bit difficult to locate from the tee and the signs are not the best.
+Cons: Some of the baskets can be a bit difficult to locate from the tee and the signs are not the best.
 All of the signs are marked with a par of "3" which is clearly incorrect on a number of holes.
 Though there are multiple tees, only one set is concrete.
 The rest are dirt.
-There are extra baskets that do not seem to be part of the course and could cause confusion, but I didn't have trouble navigating.

-Other Thoughts: If I based my rating strictly on fun, this would have rated a bit higher.
-It's not often I really like a course the first time I play it.
-I will definitely play it again.
-If you are in the Shreveport area, this course is close to I-20 on the western part of Shreveport and is a must play.
+Other Thoughts: If you are in the Shreveport area, this course is close to I-20 on the western part of Shreveport and is a convenient stop.